 A WAY FORWARD

 There is a way to deal with these feelings.
 It means recovering from the experiences rather than trying to “cover them up” or burying them.
 Doing some reading about childhood sexual abuse can be a good first step.
 Seeking support from a qualified and experienced therapist can also be an important step towards recovery.
-Some men find that talking with other males who have been through a similar experience, in a safe environment, can be an effective and fulfilling experience and be an important part of their recovery.
-Many men have found that participating in our groups has helped build their confidence, improved their ability to have more intimate and trusting relationships and enabled them to become more engaged as parents.
+Many men find that talking with other males who have been through a similar experience, in a safe environment, can be an effective and fulfilling experience and be an important part of their recovery.
+Men have found that participating in our groups has helped build their confidence, improved their ability to have more intimate and trusting relationships and enabled them to become more engaged as parents.

 © 2014 Survivors & Mates Support Network.
 All rights reserved.